ryanspletzer/ryanspletzer.github.io/_posts/2023-04-19-getting-burned.md

 Then there's a whole other realm of technologies that were potentially ground-breaking, but just ahead of their time.
 People forget about [Ping](https://en.wikipedia.org/wiki/ITunes_Ping), the "social network for music" from Apple.
 If you look at Spotify today, it fills much of that niche.
 Remember [Google Wave](https://en.wikipedia.org/wiki/Google_Wave)?
-Meet Notion, and competitors to it like Microsoft Loop.
+See Notion, and competitors to it like Microsoft Loop.
-(There are a laundry list of these that I won't go into, but instead will ask the reader to prompt ChatGPT: "What's a list of software and hardware technologies that are now dead but were ahead of their time?")
+(There is a laundry list of these that I won't go into, but instead will ask the reader to prompt ChatGPT: "What's a list of software and hardware technologies that are now dead but were ahead of their time?")

 Speaking of ChatGPT: this appears to be a game-changing technology that's making us all forget about the web3 delirium